froboy/yusaopeny_docs/content/en/docs/user-documentation/layout-builder/article-views/_index.md

 ## Articles listing

-Displays articles in a teaser view, filtered by the **Articles filter** block, showing 6 at a time with a "Show more" button
+Displays articles in a teaser view, filtered by the **Articles filter** block, with a "Show more" button

 - **Title** (required): Displayed if **Display title** is checked, otherwise this is for administrative use.

-This block has no other options.
+- **Number of articles:** The number of articles to show in the listing on first load.
+Defaults to 3.
+  - Added in the December 2024 release.
+- **Article type:** Limit the articles to a specific type.
+Defaults to "All".
+  - Added in the December 2024 release.

 ---